-Note: When you install Oracle Clusterware and Oracle RAC, you will require the public, private and virtual IP addresses.
-Make a note of the addresses you configured in the /etc/hosts file or DNS.
+Note: When you install Oracle Clusterware and Oracle RAC, you will require this information.

-5. To prevent public network failures with Oracle RAC databases using NAS devices or NFS mounts, enter the following command as root to enable the Name Service Cache Daemon (nscd):
+6. To prevent public network failures with Oracle RAC databases using NAS devices or NFS mounts, enter the following command as root to enable the Name Service Cache Daemon (nscd):